Trading Strategy

 "Win or lose, the key to using play money safely is to make sure it involves a sum the investor can live without.

-Lesson: Your long term future is more important than your short term desire to get rich overnight.
+Lesson: Your long-term future is more important than your short term desire to get rich overnight.
 Trade with no more than 5% of your portfolio and invest the rest in low-cost index funds.
+You may or may not make money trading, but trading will help you learn how markets work and you might learn something about yourself, too.

 Compounded returns really make a difference.
-You may think that 5% - 10% returns are boring, but over the course of decades it stacks up.
+You may think that 5%-10% returns are boring, but over the course of a decade or more it stacks up.
+The difference between successful investors and those living in their parents’ basements usually comes down to consistency and patience rather than scoring the rare home run.

 Hot stock tips are everywhere, and unfortunately no matter how experienced you are, it can be really hard to pass up a great buy tip, especially if the person has apparent access to some "behind the scenes" information no one else knows about.